Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

-where \( c_m = 1 + \eta a^m \).
-When the learning rate \( \eta \) is small, the second-order term (proportional to \( \eta^2 \)) has much less influence than the first-order term (proportional to \( \eta \)), so we focus on the first-order approximation.

-In this weighted sum, to ensure the effectiveness of \( a^m \)'s modulation, \( \eta a^m \) should be bounded: \( \eta a^m = \Theta(1) \).
-By assigning larger weight coefficients \( a^m \) to modalities with higher overall contribution, we can effectively adjust the gradient descent.
-For weak modalities that need more attention, this coefficient can be given higher update priority, while for already dominant modalities, their performance can be further enhanced.
+By assigning higher weight coefficients $ a^m $ to modalities with greater overall contributions, gradient descent can be effectively adjusted.
+For weak modalities that need to be emphasized, this coefficient can be given higher update priority, while for already important modalities, their performance can be further enhanced.

-Since this weighted sum is proportional to the lower bound of \( \Delta \mathcal{L} \), increasing it theoretically widens the possible reduction of the loss function in each iteration, thereby ensuring faster and more efficient convergence for the algorithm.

 The advantage of this approach lies in its direct targeting of the optimization goal and its adaptability.
-The weight \( a^m \) is not fixed but adjusted dynamically according to the changing contributions of each modality during training.
-When weak modalities undergo information bottleneck compression and their contribution \( W_i \) increases, reflecting that the modality has greater potential in the current optimization phase, its weight \( a^m \) also increases accordingly, gradually transitioning towards the dominant modalities.
+The weight $ a^m $ is not fixed but is dynamically adjusted based on the contribution that each modality can provide during the training process.
+When a weak modality undergoes information bottleneck compression and its contribution $ W_i $ increases, reflecting a greater potential for that modality in the current optimization stage, its weight $ a^m $ is also increased, gradually transitioning towards the high-contribution modality.